ripple/ripple-rest/README.md

 # `ripple-simple.js`

-A simplified RESTful API for interfacing with the (Ripple Network)[http://ripple.com].
+A simplified RESTful API for interfacing with the [Ripple Network](http://ripple.com).

 ## Setup

-A sample version of the API can also be found at `http://ripple-simple.herokuapp.com`.
+A sample version of the API can also be found at [`http://ripple-simple.herokuapp.com`].
 Please note that all data is transmitted insecurely so you should __only submit transactions on test accounts__.
 Sending your account secret over an unencrypted connection is a *very bad idea*.

 To install `ripple-simple` locally: